The Swiss Guard

 The formula for success: tradition and innovation

 New technologies are also being constantly developed for the Swiss Guard.
-Some of the soldiers have recently been issued with new helmets made with 3D printers by a Swiss company.
+Some of the soldiers have been issued with new helmets made with 3D printers by a Swiss company.
 The new helmets, weighing 570 grammes, are somewhat lighter and more comfortable to wear than the metal model dating from the 16th century.

-This combination of innovation and tradition, for which Switzerland is well known in other areas too, characterise the ongoing commitment of the Swiss to the security in the Vatican, according to Ambassador Fux.
+This combination of innovation and tradition, for which Switzerland is well known in other areas too, characterise the ongoing commitment of the Swiss to the security in the Vatican, according to Pierre-Yves Fux.
 He went on to say that the formula for success – which has ensured the long-standing existence of the Swiss Guard – is the unwavering preparedness to further develop and improve, while maintaining the essentials.

 The Pope traveled to Switzerland on 21 June 2018, where he was accompanied by a detachment of the Swiss Guard.